 Davenport moved to Stamford in 1950 to work for Richard Perkin of Perkin-Elmer Corp. as chief engineer to build a bombsight within a B-47 bomber.
 The device required an electronic analog computer that Davenport built before the days of IBM computers.

 Davenport later became executive director of Perkin-Elmer, moving the company to Norwalk with 100 employees, and eventually growing to 1,000.

-Davenport moved on to become a vice president, director and chief engineer of the Sylvania Corp. in New York City before landing back in Stamford as president of GTE Labs in 1962.
+Davenport moved on to become a vice-president, director and chief engineer of the Sylvania Corporation in New York City before returning to Stamford as president of GTE Labs in 1962.

 Davenport moved with his wife and two daughters to Greenwich in 1958 and was the first to build a house on Winding Lane.

 Five years later, on July 2, 1963, he survived an airplane crash that killed seven people.

 Davenport believed they were heading into trouble as a thunderstorm rolled toward the airport that afternoon.

 "The pilot took off in a squall.
 My father knew beforehand there were going to be trouble," his daughter said.

 The airplane crashed soon after taking off from Rochester-Monroe County Airport in Rochester, N.Y., Mohawk Airlines Flight 112 flew head-on into a violent thunderstorm, veered out of control and plunged to Earth.

 "Miraculously, he only had burns and a concussion was able to carry many people out of the plane," she said.
 "The people beside him were decapitated."